emmajanedrews/base-template/_drafts/9-ways-to-keep-cool-and-cut-costs.md

 ---
 layout: post
-title: 9 ways to keep cool and cut costs
+title: How to Cool Down and Cut Energy Costs This Summer
 date:
 tags:
 excerpt: